 Information or guidelines about Sex, Age, Lifestyle, Incomes, Geographic distribution of the game audience will be helpful to choose and focus on a specific game type.

-Kind of a game
+Kind of the Game

 You should select as many as you think apply for your idea.
 Link to all genres: